robbiew/godoors/README.md

 # godoors

-Helpful BBS "door" library in GO for creating linux-based applications that run over STDIO, using a terminal program like SyncTerm, MagiTerm, NetRunner or IGterm.
+Helpful BBS "door" library in GO for creating linux-based applications (like games and utilities) that run over STDIO, using a terminal program like SyncTerm, MagiTerm, NetRunner or IGterm.

 If you're not already running BBS software like Talisman, Mystic, Synchronet, Enigma 1/2 or WWIV (on linux), then this library probably isn't for you.